Easy foaming sugar body wash recipe with essential oils. This easy recipe is extra moisturizing with Dr. Bronner’s Organic Sugar Soap.

 I have cut the amount of ingredients in the recipe so I can keep it preservative free.
 I like keeping my homemade products, that are made for just me and my family, as natural as possible.
 Even natural preservatives can cause problems such as skin irritation.
 I generally use this recipe up within one or two weeks.

-You can make a larger batch, but you may want to consider adding a preservative if it won’t be used up within 1 – 2 weeks.
+You can make a larger batch, but you may want to consider adding a preservative if it won’t be used up within 3 – 4 weeks.
+(Yes, I changed this – mine has lasted a good month with no problem!)
 If you make it for others, I recommend you consider adding a preservative.

 I always use distilled water, as tap water is known to have small amounts of bacteria and other microbes in it.
 Safe to drink, but not to mix into products that sit around for awhile!